MarcLafon/gallop/README.md

 ```

 ## Datasets
-Please follow instructions in the [CoOp](https://github.com/KaiyangZhou/CoOp/blob/main/DATASETS.md) repository to download all the datasets.
+Please follow instructions in the [CoOp](https://github.com/KaiyangZhou/CoOp/blob/main/DATASETS.md) repository to download the datasets used for the few-shot image classification and domain generalization experiments.
 Note that downloading the class names and splits (e.g. `split_zhou_Caltech101.json`) is not required as there are already included in the `gallop/datasets` folder.
+For the out-of-distribition experiments, we use the OOD datasets [iNaturalist](https://arxiv.org/abs/1707.06642), [SUN](https://vision.princeton.edu/projects/2010/SUN/), [Places](https://arxiv.org/abs/1610.02055), and [Texture](https://arxiv.org/abs/1311.3618) curated by [Huang et al. 2021](https://arxiv.org/abs/2105.01879).
+PLease follow instructions from this [repository](https://github.com/deeplearning-wisc/large_scale_ood#out-of-distribution-dataset) to download the datasets.

+The overall file structure is as follows:

 The directory structure where all the datasets are stored should look like this: